 Receipt of a certificate from the Manager certifying the information scheduled in the Class Q Rules.

 CONTROLLERS, DIRECTORS AND SENIOR OFFICERS OF THE PROMOTER

 Personnel who will exercise control or a significant function relating to the application must submit Online Personal Questionnaires through the Online PQ Portal.

 We will assess and review the application pack and inform the applicant, or its professional advisers, of any matters requiring expansion or clarification.
 Once all queries have been satisfied, the application will be referred to a decision-maker.
 A formal response will follow decision-making.

-The Commission will declare the scheme authorised within three business days of receiving the QIF application.
+The Commission will declare the scheme authorised within three full business days of receiving the QIF application.
 If the application pack is incomplete the application clock will not commence until all documentation and information has been submitted.